The Cooper Union

-Emily is a figurative painter based in Chicago.
-Originally from upstate New York, she studied painting at The Cooper Union for the Advancement of Science and Art in New York from 1994 - 1995 and received her BFA from The School of the Art Institute of Chicago (2005).
+A perceptual painter based in Chicago, Emily Rapport is originally from upstate New York.
+She studied painting at The Cooper Union for the Advancement of Science and Art in New York from 1994 - 1995 and received her BFA from The School of the Art Institute of Chicago (2005).
 Emily’s work has been exhibited in New York, Los Angeles, Chicago and Amsterdam.
 She lives and works in Chicago.
 Her Ravenswood studio is open by appointment.